Enjoy travel aboard VIA Rail's train, The Canadian, from Vancouver to Toronto.

 Tuesday / Sunday

 Begin your adventure with transfer service to Pacific Central station for an evening departure aboard VIA Rail's train the Canadian.
-Visit the Park Car with dome seating, lounge and sitting area.
+Enjoy views of the Greater Vancouver area as the train whisks you north past the suburbs and outlying towns into the wilderness of British Columbia’s interior.
 Settle in for a nights rest in your cozy accommodations.
 Overnight VIA Rail.

 Day 2 — VIA Rail / Jasper